Poisson suspensions and Sushis: Disjointness results

 \begin{definition} A conservative, ergodic, measure preserving dynamical system $(X,\A,\mu,T)$ is \emph{rationally ergodic} if there exists a set $B\in\A$, $0<\mu(B)<\infty$, and a constant $M>0$ such that, for any $n\ge1$,

 \end{definition}

-According to Theorem~3.3.1 in~\cite{Aaronson}, a measurable law of large numbers exists for $T$ as soon as $T$ is rationally ergodic, which is the case of Chacon infinite transformation (see~\cite{Silva_et_al2015}).
+According to Theorem~3.3.1 in~\cite{Aaronson}, a measurable law of large numbers exists for $T$ as soon as $T$ is rationally ergodic, which is the case of the nearly finite Chacon transformation (see~\cite{nfc}).
 Observe however that properties~\eqref{P1} and~\eqref{P2} alone imply the existence of a law of large numbers, but it happens that the question of its measurability remains open without rational ergodicity.

-The following proposition applies therefore to the case of the Poisson suspension over Chacon infinite transformation.
+The following proposition applies therefore to the case of the Poisson suspension over the nearly finite Chacon transformation.

 \begin{prop} Assume that properties~\eqref{P1} and~\eqref{P2} hold for $T$, and that $T$ admits a measurable law of large numbers.
 If a system $\left(Y,\mathcal{B},\nu,S\right)$ is not disjoint from some $n$-order ergodic self-joining of $\left(X^{*},{\A}^{*},\mu^{*},T_{*}\right)$, then it possesses $\left(X^{*},{\A}^{*},\left(\alpha\mu\right)^{*},T_{*}\right)$ as a factor, for some $\alpha>0$. \end{prop} \begin{proof} From a result of \cite{LemParThou00Gausselfjoin}, if $\left(Y,\mathcal{Y},\nu,S\right)$ is not disjoint from an ergodic $n$-order self-joining of $\left(X^{*},\mathcal{A}^{*},\mu^{*},T_{*}\right)$, then it possesses a common non trivial factor with a countably infinite self-joining of it.
 However, an ergodic countably infinite self-joining of this $n$-order self-joining is nothing else than an ergodic countably infinite self-joining of $\left(X^{*},\mathcal{A}^{*},\mu^{*},T_{*}\right)$.
 This common factor is therefore a factor of $\left(\left(X\times\mathbb{R}_{+}\right)^{*},\left(\mathcal{A}\otimes\mathcal{B}\right)^{*},\left(\mu\otimes\lambda\right)^{*},\left(T\times \Id \right)_{*}\right)$ by Theorem \ref{theo:Any-ergodic-countable}.
 Since the latter suspension is \PaP\ by Proposition~\ref{prop:BigMama}, this factor itself contains a Poisson factor of $\left(\mathcal{A}\otimes\mathcal{B}\right)^{*}$ by Proposition \ref{prop:subPoissonFactor}.
 Therefore there exists a $(T\times \Id )$-invariant subset $L\subset X\times\mathbb{R}_{+}$ and a $\sigma$-finite factor $\mathcal{L}$ of the restricted system such that we have the following factor relationship: